rabbitholecomputing/SCSI2SD/USB-HID-Documentation.md

 ## Memory map:

-### Location in SD card

-This section will describe the memory locations on the device which are used to store the information described above.
-The configuration is written to the last few sectors of the SD card.

-The information is written at whatever the SD card's capacity is minus 2 sectors.
-For a 32GB SD card, this information is written at 0x1000000000 - 0x1000000002 as the information takes up a little more than 1024 bytes.
-This information is then read into the device itself and used.

 ### Location in memory on device

 The information written above on the SD card is used on the device in the following way: